Chiron In Aries – Saying YES To Life

 The world needs you because you have a particular gift that no one else has.
 And the way to find this gift is through Chiron.
 No wonder Chiron’s symbol is the KEY.
 You need to put it in the lock and open the door.

 But the best way to understand Chiron is through stories.
-In the next three days, I will share the stories of three amazing HUMANS, Naomi, Eva, and Julie, who have transcended the initial Chiron wounding and have transformed it into heart-touching music, beautiful art, and spiritual healing.
+I am happy to share the stories of three amazing HUMANS, Naomi, Eva, and Julie, who have transcended the initial Chiron wounding and have transformed it into heart-touching music, beautiful art, and spiritual healing.

 Chiron Story – Naomi Wachira